 - This example will demo the PyCharm import library process step by step, it uses the PyCharm macOS version, and the PyCharm Windows or Linux version is similar.

 - Open PyCharm, click PyCharm —> Preferences menu item.

 - Then click Project —> Project Interpreter menu item in the left panel.
 And select the python version that your current python project is using on the right side Project Interpreter drop-down list.

 - Click the

-+button in the right panel bottom left corner to popup the install third party library window.
++button in the right panel bottom left corner to popup the Available Packages window to install a third-party library.

 - Input the library name in the search text box ( for example PyMysql), select the library, and click the Install Package button to install it.

-- When the install libraries in PyCharm project process complete successfully, you can see the third-party library in the project interpreter package list.
+- When the installing libraries in the PyCharm project process are completed successfully, you can see the third-party library in the project interpreter package list.
 Click the OK button to save the changes.